 In short, yes.
-You most probably won’t be a victim of serious crime as a tourist in Morocco and it’s a very safe place to travel.
+You most probably won’t be a victim of serious crime as a tourist and it’s a very safe place to travel – even solo female travel in Morocco is absolutely fine.
 However, be wary of petty crime like pickpockets, particularly in larger cities.

 About the Author

 Michelle describes herself as the ultimate travel buddy with a “When in Rome” kind of attitude to travel.
 She thrives on seeking out insider local hotspots and favors immersive experiences over tourist traps.
 Her undeniable love for Africa only slightly outweighs her global wanderlust.

 Want to save this for later?
 Why not pin it…